southwick-associates/sadashreg/README.md

 ## File Organization

-- analysis: code, data, output, etc.
-- R: functions shared between different time periods
-- doc: Part of preparing documentation for state-processed dashboards.
-Only should need to be updated infrequently (if ever).

 ### Analysis

+Includes code, data, output, etc.

-- pop: Preparation of population data
+- pop: Preparation of population data (to be updated each year)
 - Dashboard production:
     + _old (prototype work, not delivered)
     + 2018-q4 (production)
     + 2019-q2 (production)
     + etc.

+### Doc

+Part of preparing documentation for state-processed dashboards.
+Only should need to be updated infrequently (if ever).

-### Example Data
+#### Example Data

 For state-processed data documentation stored on O365 (Data Dashboards > _Analyst Docs > Docs to Share with States)